isomerpages/govtech-corp/_about-us/What We Do/Our Role.md

 image: /images/About Us/Our_role_meta_image_compressed.jpg
 ---
 <h2>Advancing how we live, work and play through tech</h2>
-<p>Our vision is to create a government that is "Digital to the Core, and
+<p>Our goal is to create a government that is "Digital to the Core, and Serves
-Serves with Heart".
+with Heart".
 We achieve this by using technology to create services that are easy, seamless and secure for people to use, and placing the needs of citizens and businesses at the centre of everything we do.&nbsp;</p>
 <p>As a digital government, our public officers are also able to continually
 upskill, adapt to new challenges and work more effectively across agencies